Bunkai9448/digipet_PSP/README.md

 ## Special thanks

-Include small contributors, like chats with people and communities
+Includes small contributors, like chats with people and communities

+- Fothsid (first guidance about the headers)

+- Mugi (guidance about file structure and some scripts)

+- Mono21400/Ethanol (guidance about GIM, Gimconv config snippet and help fixing extract/insert mistakes)

+- All the authors of the tools and documents used in this project.

 - ToDo